What Is A Vanity Number?

 You want to choose a word or phrase that embodies your brand or its appeal.
 Walgreens already has brand recognition, so using their name for the number makes perfect sense.
 For a less established pharmacy, it might make more sense to go with a call to action, like 1800-BUY-MEDS or 1800-4-RELIEF.

 Simplicity makes a number more memorable.
 Common language, short phrasing, and easily spelled words are a big help.
 For example, a personal injury lawyer named Ben Erickson could go with 1866-ERICKSON, but it might be simpler to go with 1866-CALL-BEN.

 If you’re going to use numbers in addition to letters, be careful.
 Too many numerals will make the number hard to recall.
 If your business sells pens, don’t settle for a vanity number like 1800-479-PENS.
 Instead, try to optimize it with another memorable word to fill that space, like 1800-PARTY-PENS.
 Even if it winds up longer than 7 characters, it’s worth it.

 Your first pick might not be available (though some numbers are shared-use).
 So be prepared with two or three amazing vanity number ideas as back-ups, just in case.
 That way, you can act on the marketing opportunities right away, rather than going back to the drawing board to find a new vanity number phrase – or, worse yet, abandoning the project altogether.

 Here are the steps you need to secure a new number:

-Do you want local or national?
-A vanity number, or a less customized easy-dial number?
+Evaluate your needs.
+Do you need a Local or national prefix?
+A vanity number, or a less customized, easy-dial number?
 Different businesses have different needs.
 Make sure you choose the best fit for your situation.

 Once you’ve chosen your new number and a carrier for it, you’ve entered a new era in your company’s marketing.
-Explore your options and find your perfect vanity number.
+Updating your website and marketing materials is the final step to implementing a vanity number.